tom-the-magnus/OLD-tom-the-magnus-portfolio-site/_posts/2023-05-01-comprehensions.md

 If you're unfamiliar with `map`, `filter`, or `lambda`, you can read about these in my [[map(),  filter(), lambda]] article.

-So, there's a bunch of different ways we could do this same task.
-What are the unique advantages of comprehension, then?

-Really, comprehensions are many times just the least line intensive and most legible method to perform an operation on an iterable.
-If you can use a comprehension, you probably should.
+So why use comprehensions, then?
+While these are all great methods to get the job done, **comprehensions are often the most concise and legible method to create a new iterable**.

 Well done, that's it!
 If you want to check out some related tutorials, I've linked them below.

 - [[map(), filter(), lambda]]